 - Dakota Gas captures about two-thirds of the readily available CO2 when running at full rates.

-- Since 2000, CO2 emissions at the Synfuels Plant have been reduced by about 45 percent.
+- Since 2000, CO2 emissions at the Synfuels Plant have been reduced by about 45%.

 - Dakota Gas is making research contributions to CO2 sequestration technology.

-- The plant has captured and transported nearly 35 million metric tons of CO2 for geologic sequestration since 2000.
+- The plant has captured and transported more than 40 million metric tons of CO2 for geologic sequestration since 2000.

 With increasing demand for the capture and storage of CO2, Dakota Gas has seen a dramatic reduction in its CO2 emissions at the Synfuels Plant.
 As an added environmental benefit, virtually all of the injected CO2 is expected to remain permanently sequestered in the depleted oil fields long after they have been abandoned.